fedeSequra/pp6/README.md

 # PP6 Rule Generator

-Una sencilla aplicación web para generar "Simba PP6 Rules" basadas en la configuración del usuario.
-La aplicación permite dos modos de cálculo: por cuotas (Instalments) y por porcentajes.
+A simple web application to generate "Simba PP6 Rules" based on user configuration.
+The application allows two calculation modes: by installments and by percentages.

-## Características
+## Features

-- **Dos Modos de Cálculo:**
+- **Two Calculation Modes:**
-  - **Instalments:** Calcula las reglas basándose en una tarifa mensual para diferentes rangos.
+  - **Instalments:** Calculates the rules based on a monthly fee for different ranges.
-  - **Porcentajes:** Calcula las reglas basándose en un porcentaje por número de cuotas.
+  - **Percentages:** Calculates the rules based on a percentage per number of installments.
-- **Pegado Rápido:** Permite pegar datos directamente desde una hoja de cálculo de Excel para rellenar la tabla de tarifas mensuales.
+- **Quick Paste:** Allows pasting data directly from an Excel spreadsheet to fill the monthly fee table.
-- **Generación Dinámica:** La tabla de datos y las reglas de Simba se actualizan automáticamente a medida que se introducen los datos.
+- **Dynamic Generation:** The data table and Simba rules are updated automatically as data is entered.
-- **Copiar al Portapapeles:** Un botón para copiar fácilmente las reglas generadas.
+- **Copy to Clipboard:** A button to easily copy the generated rules.
-- **Interfaz Moderna:** Una interfaz de usuario limpia, moderna y responsiva.
+- **Modern Interface:** A clean, modern, and responsive user interface.

-## Cómo Usar
+## How to Use

-1.  **Abrir la aplicación:** Simplemente abre el archivo `index.html` en tu navegador web preferido.
+1.  **Open the application:** Simply open the `index.html` file in your preferred web browser.
-2.  **Seleccionar Modo:** Elige entre el modo "Instalments" o "Porcentajes %".
+2.  **Select Mode:** Choose between "Instalments" or "Percentages %" mode.
-3.  **Introducir Datos:**
+3.  **Enter Data:**
-    - **Modo Instalments:**
+    - **Instalments Mode:**
-        1. Ajusta el **Límite** si es necesario.
+        1. Adjust the **Limit** if necessary.
-        2. Pega los datos de la columna de "Fee Mensual" en el área de texto del paso 2.
+        2. Paste the data from the "Monthly Fee" column into the text area of step 2.
-        3. Pulsa **"Cargar tabla"** para rellenar la "Tabla de Datos".
+        3. Press **"Load table"** to fill the "Data Table".
-        4. Ajusta los valores en la tabla si es necesario.
+        4. Adjust the values in the table if necessary.
-    - **Modo Porcentajes %:**
+    - **Percentages % Mode:**
-        1. Selecciona el tipo: "Nacional" o "Internacional".
+        1. Select the type: "National" or "International".
-        2. Introduce los porcentajes para cada número de cuota en la tabla.
+        2. Enter the percentages for each number of installments in the table.
-4.  **Obtener Resultados:** Las reglas de Simba se generan automáticamente en el panel de la derecha.
+4.  **Get Results:** The Simba rules are automatically generated in the panel on the right.
-5.  **Copiar Resultados:** Usa el botón **"Copiar al Portapapeles"** para copiar las reglas generadas.
+5.  **Copy Results:** Use the **"Copy to Clipboard"** button to copy the generated rules.

-## Tecnologías Utilizadas
+## Technologies Used

 - **HTML5**
-- **CSS3** (con variables CSS para una fácil personalización)
+- **CSS3** (with CSS variables for easy customization)
-- **JavaScript** (Vanilla JS, sin frameworks)
+- **JavaScript** (Vanilla JS, no frameworks)